What Is The Difference Between Pedal-assist And Throttle-controlled Electric Bikes?

 Throttle-controlled electric bikes work by utilizing a throttle mechanism, similar to those found on motorcycles or scooters.
 The throttle is typically located on the handlebars, and when the rider twists or pushes the throttle, it activates the electric motor, propelling the bike forward.
 Unlike pedal-assist bikes, throttle-controlled e-bikes do not require any pedaling from the rider to initiate the motor’s power delivery.
 The rider has the ability to control the speed of the bike solely through the throttle mechanism.

-See also How Do Electric Bikes Handle In Wet And Slippery Conditions?
+See also How Do Electric Bikes Handle In Snowy Conditions, And Can They Be Used In Winter?

 Throttle-controlled e-bikes provide a more effortless riding experience compared to pedal-assist bikes, as they allow the rider to rely solely on the electric motor for propulsion.
 This can be particularly useful for individuals who may have limited mobility or prefer not to pedal.
 However, it’s important to note that some throttle-controlled e-bikes may also offer the option for pedaling, giving riders the flexibility to choose between manual pedaling or solely relying on the throttle.